-Kardashians Jet Off To Costa Rica: Kim And Kourtney Leave Kanye West And Scott Disick Behind; Here’s Why
+Kardashians Jet Off To Costa Rica: Kim And Kourtney Leave Kanye West And Scott Disick Behind, Here’s Why

 The Kardashians and Jenners are off to Costa Rica for Kim Kardashian’s first family vacation since her Paris robbery in October.
-Kylie brought along her boyfriend Tyga, Kris Jenner brought her boyfriend Corey Gamble, so why did Kim and Kourtney leave Kanye West and Scott Disick behind?
+Kylie brought along her boyfriend, Tyga, Kris Jenner brought her boyfriend, Corey Gamble, so why did Kim and Kourtney leave Kanye West and Scott Disick behind?

 A photo posted by Kim Kardashian West (@kimkardashian) on

-The Kardashian and Jenner clan left for Costa Rica on Thursday and according to sources, the family couldn’t be happier to get away on vacation.
+The Kardashian and Jenner clans left for Costa Rica on Thursday and according to sources, the family couldn’t be happier to get away on vacation.
 However, according to People, the family will be shooting for Keeping Up With The Kardashians their entire trip.
+The family planned lots of activities for Costa Rica like rainforest zip-lining.

 Kim Kardashian brought along her two kids, North, 3, and Saint, 1, and Kourtney had her three kids with her as well — Mason, 7, Penelope, 4, and Reign, 2.